-- 2 To qualify for the Master of Business Management, a student must achieve 180 points by successfully completing the requirements in the structure below. - 3 Students entering the Master of Business Management having already completed a Postgraduate Certificate in Business Studies must complete at least 120 points from the papers listed in the Master of Business Management Table including MGMT996. - 4 A student with an average grade falling below a B- prior to enrolment in the Applied Business Management Project paper may be required by the examination board to have their points reassigned to the Postgraduate Diploma in Business Management. - 5 A student would normally be expected to achieve 120 points from the coursework papers before enrolling in MGMT996.
+- To qualify for the Master of Business Management, a student must achieve 180 points by successfully completing the requirements in the structure below. - 3 Students entering the Master of Business Management having already completed a Postgraduate Certificate in Business Studies with a B- grade average or above must complete at least 120 points from the papers listed in the Master of Business Management Table. - 4 A student with an average grade falling below a B- prior to enrolment in the Applied Business Management Project paper may be required by the examination board to have their points reassigned to the Postgraduate Diploma in Business Management.

-6 A student who meets the criteria published in the Standard Qualification Regulations in Part 9 of the General Academic Regulations may be awarded this degree with Distinction or Merit.
+5 A student who meets the criteria published in the Standard Qualification Regulations in Part 9 of the General Academic Regulations may be awarded this degree with Distinction or Merit.

-105 points fromACCT868, ECON861, INTB866, MGMT861-863, MKTG860and 30 points fromBSYS841, BSYS842, INTB862and 45 pointsMGMT996
+105 points from ACCT868, ECON861, INTB866, MGMT861-863, MKTG860

+and 30 points from BSYS841, BSYS842, INTB862

+and 45 points MGMT996

-MASTER OF MASTER OF BUSINESS MANAGEMENT TABLE
+MASTER OF BUSINESS MANAGEMENT TABLE

 Code Title Points Prerequisites

 ACCT868 Accounting for Financial and Managerial Decision Making 15

 BSYS841 Operations and Supply Chain Management 15

 BSYS842 Digital Business 15

 ECON861 Economics for Business 15

 INTB862 SMEs in the Global Economy 15

 INTB866 Strategy and Performance 15

-MKTG860 Marketing Management 15

 MGMT861 Managing and Organising People 15

 MGMT862 Managing Change 15

 MGMT863 Responsible Leadership 15

-MGMT996 Applied Business Management Project 45
+MGMT996 Applied Business Management Project 45 120 points with a GPA of B- or better from the programme of study

+MKTG860 Marketing Management 15